 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Centerview has relatively fewer families with younger children, and/or college students.
 Combined, this makes Centerview a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The citizens of Centerview have a very low rate of college education: just 6.71% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Centerview has a very low overall level of education: only 6.71% of people over 25 hold a 4-year college degree or higher.

 The people who call Centerview home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Centerview residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Centerview include German, Irish, English, European, and French.